By: Sonia Hall

 Because I am a “lumper”, I’ll start with the overarching point I took away from the webinar: we (that is, entomologists like Dr. Eigenbrode, not me personally) know enough about the insect pests affecting wheat systems in the Pacific Northwest to know that different insects, the viruses they spread, and the parasitoids and predators that control them will respond differently to a changing climate.
 So while crop models suggest that wheat yields in our high latitudes will fare reasonably well as carbon dioxide concentrations increase and the climate warms, there is still a huge question mark related to whether insects and other pests will allow such yields to happen.
 Vigilance, and knowing what insects to pay particular attention to, can therefore make a big difference to wheat growers’ collective ability to respond and adapt to changes.

 I won’t go into all the details of what is known—or not—about how myriad insects are likely to respond to a changing climate.
-Take the time to listen to Dr. Eigenbrode himself (the recording is available here), who does it more justice than I ever could.
+Take the time to listen to Dr. Eigenbrode himself, who does it more justice than I ever could.
 My intention in this blog is to highlight some ideas to think about, as a first step towards adapting to different pests as it gets warmer.
 My thanks to Dr. Eigenbrode who not only gave the webinar, but also provided these key ideas, making my job easy:

 - Different pests—and their predators and parasitoids—will respond to climate change differently.
 Some will move, expanding into new areas or finding their current homes climatically intolerable.
 Some will develop quicker and go through more generations in a year.
 Some will now be able to do more—or less—damage to your crop.
 Some will change how they interact with the crops, or other insect species.
 And some will combine all of these changes.